 - MSL in Human Resources

 - MSL in Water & the Environment

 Applications to the foregoing programs are accepted on a rolling basis.
-Applicants who will require an F-1 visa have to complete their applications by June 1 for the Fall intake and November 1 for the Spring intake.
+Applicants who require an F-1 visa must complete their applications by June 1 for the Fall intake and November 1 for the Spring intake.